yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 wireframe.py data/wireframe_raw data/wireframe
 ```

-** Recommended** You can also download the pre-processed dataset directly from [LCNN](https://github.com/zhou13/lcnn#downloading-the-processed-dataset).
+** Recommend** You can also download the pre-processed dataset directly from [LCNN](https://github.com/zhou13/lcnn#downloading-the-processed-dataset).
 Details are as follows:

 Make sure `curl` is installed on your system and execute
 ```bash